lorentepol/Mapping-the-Skies-Final-Project/README.md

 The percentage value of each class (Star, Galaxy, QSO (*Quasi-Stellar Object, or Quasar*)) was 40%, 50%, 10%.
 For QSO the dataset is slightly unbalanced, therefore the train-test split was done using stratification.
 As the dataset had 500,000 objects.
 I find it convenient to have 10,000 rows as a test set (2%), not the regular 20%.
 This is because if a dataset is large enough you can train the ML model with almost all the data, and it will still remain a fair absolute amount of objects in the test set.

-Analysing the train set i found that all the light features except redshift were strongly correlated with each other.
+Analysing the train set I found that all the light features except redshift were strongly correlated with each other.
 I first planned to drop some of the columns, but finally I decided to create 4 new columns that were the difference between one column to the next (u-g, g-r, r-i, i-z).
 That value is known as Color Index.
 Also Redshift was completely skewed to the right, with almost all values below 0.01 but having values up to 6.
 Thus, I recomputed the column with a logarithm formula to try compensate this skewness.

 Finally, I used Standard Scaling before model training.